Enya: Live performances

-Enya says that Warner Music and she "did not see eye to eye" initially as the label imagined her performing on stage "with a piano... maybe two or three synthesizer players and that's it".
-Enya also explained that the time put into her studio albums caused her to "run overtime", leaving little time to plan for other such projects.
+Enya says that Warner Music and she 'did not see eye to eye' initially as the label imagined her performing on stage 'with a piano... maybe two or three synthesizer players and that's it.'
+Enya also explained that the time put into her studio albums caused her to 'run overtime', leaving little time to plan for other such projects.
 She also expressed the difficulty in recreating her studio-oriented sound for the stage.
-In 1996, Ryan said Enya had received an offer worth almost £500,000 to perform a concert in Japan.
+In 1996, Nicky Ryan said Enya had received and turned down an offer worth almost £500,000 to perform one concert in Japan.
 In 2016, Enya spoke about the prospect of a live concert when she revealed talks with the Ryans during her three-year break after And Winter Came...
 (2008) to perform a show at the Metropolitan Opera House in New York City that would be simulcast to cinemas worldwide.
 Before such an event could happen, Nicky suggested that she enter a studio and record "all the hits" live with an orchestra and choir to see how they would sound.

-Enya has sung with live and lip-syncing vocals on various talk and music shows, events, and ceremonies throughout her career, most often during her worldwide press tours for each album.
+Enya has performed with live and lip-syncing vocals on various talk and music shows, events, and ceremonies throughout her career, most often during her worldwide press tours for each album.
 In December 1995, she performed "Anywhere Is" at a Christmas concert at Vatican City with Pope John Paul II in attendance; he later met and thanked her for performing.
-In April 1996, Enya performed the same song during her surprise appearance at the fiftieth birthday celebration for Carl XVI Gustaf, the King of Sweden and a fan of Enya's.
+In April 1996, Enya performed the same song during a surprise appearance at the fiftieth birthday celebration for Carl XVI Gustaf, the king of Sweden and a fan of Enya's.
 In 1997, Enya participated in a live Christmas Eve broadcast in London and flew to County Donegal afterward to join her family for their annual midnight Mass choral performance, in which she participates each year.

-In March 2002, she performed "May It Be" with an orchestra at the year's Academy Awards ceremony.
-Enya and her sisters performed as part of the local choir Cor Mhuire in July 2005 at St. Mary's church in Gweedore during the annual Earagail Arts Festival.
+In March 2002, Enya performed "May It Be" with an orchestra at the year's Academy Awards/Oscars ceremony.
+Enya and her sisters performed as part of the local choir Cór Mhuire in July 2005 at St. Mary's church in Derrybeg during the annual Earagail Arts Festival.

-Legacy

-In 1991, a minor planet first discovered in 1978, 6433 Enya, was named after her.
-In 2017, a newly discovered species of fish, Leporinus enyae, found in the Orinoco River drainage area, was also named after her.